SHA256di/moodboard-to-music/README.md

 ## Features

 - Accepts image uploads from local files
-- Uses CLIP (or Google Vision) to extract aesthetic tags from visuals
+- Uses CLIP to extract aesthetic tags from visuals
 - Maps tags to genres and moods using GPT-4 + Last.fm’s genre taxonomy
 - Queries Spotify to generate and preview a matching playlist